hvetter-de/ghost-azurestorage/README.md

 This updated module will upload your images to the specified blob storage with the file format `<container-name>/images/image-name.jpg` and does __not__ use the `date` format `<year>/month/date-hours-min_image-name.jpg`.
 The adapter's upload process will automatically set CacheControl to 30 days, or more specifically: `public, max-age=2592000`.

-- TODO: Make file format configurable via parameter.
-(Need to add support for optional enabling of date format)
+### Features

+- Ghost version `2.x` (not tested on previous Ghost versions)
+- Latest Azure Storage Client Library [SDK](https://github.com/Azure/azure-storage-node)
+- Image upload
+- Ability to upload in dated sub-directories (similar to Ghost default Local storage adapter `YYYY/MM/dd-hh-mm_image-name.jpg`)
+- Ability to upload images into a directory `<container-name>/images`

+### TO-DO Tasks

-- TODO: Update CacheControl to optional parameter
+- Update CacheControl to optional parameter with configurable settings
-- TODO: Add in contentType based on image extension
+- Add in contentType based on image extension (Azure Storage defaults to application/octet-stream)
-- TODO: Add in support for Azure Files
+- Add in support for Azure Files (currently only works with blob storage)
-- TODO: Update adapter methods to support Ghost's added support of [custom image sizes upon request](https://github.com/TryGhost/Ghost/pull/10184).
+- Update adapter methods to support Ghost's added support of [custom image sizes upon request](https://github.com/TryGhost/Ghost/pull/10184).

 ## Installation